-- (1) The pronoun itself remains unchanged, but the Aorist clitic presents allomorphic variation according to the person of the subject.
-Thus for Mwesen, the Aorist is a for all persons, but na for 'AO:1sg' and ni for 'AO:3sg'. - (2) The sequence {pronoun + TAM marker} found with other tenses is replaced by a single portmanteau clitic that incorporates person- and TAM-marking.
-Thus in Mota, na should be properly glossed '1sg:AO', and ka '2sg:AO'.1
+- a) The pronoun itself remains unchanged, but the Aorist clitic presents allomorphic variation according to the person of the subject.
+Thus for Mwesen, the Aorist is a for all persons, but na for 'Ao:1sg' and ni for 'Ao:3sg'. - b) The sequence {pronoun + TAM marker} found with other tenses is replaced by a single portmanteau clitic that incorporates person- and TAM-marking.
+Thus in Mota, na should be properly glossed '1sg:AO', and ka '2sg:AO'.7